hanndoddi/icelandic_spellcheck_markdown_quest/README.md

 # icelandic_spellcheck_markdown_quest

-A search for the best spell checking tools for the Icelandic language
+A search for the best spell checking tools for the Icelandic language.

 ![is_ISbdic](is_bdic.png)